South Jersey Spinal Cord Injury Lawyers

 Since an SCI is especially debilitating and expensive, it is in the victim’s best interest to acquire a knowledgeable lawyer who will fight on their behalf.
 Hiring a lawyer right away should be a priority due to the statute of limitations in the state.
 In New Jersey, a victim has two years to start a lawsuit for a personal injury case, which begins on the date of the accident.

-South Jersey Catastrophic Injury Lawyers at DiTomaso Law Fight on Behalf of Severely Injured Car Accident Victims
+South Jersey Spinal Cord Injury Lawyers at DiTomaso Law Fight on Behalf of Severely Injured Victims

 If you are suffering from an SCI, you deserve to be properly compensated for your financial losses.
 A South Jersey catastrophic injury lawyer at DiTomaso Law will be able to assist you with your case.
 Our legal team understands how catastrophic injuries devastate victims, and we will fight for the justice you deserve.
 Complete our online form or call us at 856-414-0010 for a free consultation.
 Located in Philadelphia and Cherry Hill, New Jersey, we assist clients throughout southeastern Pennsylvania and South Jersey, including Mt.
 Holly, Camden County, and Vineland.